MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/deploy/about-client-settings.md

 ### Minimum duration before cached content can be removed (minutes)

 <!--4485509-->
-Starting in version 1906, specify the minimum time for the Configuration Manager client to keep cached content.
+Specify the minimum time for the Configuration Manager client to keep cached content.
 This client setting defines the minimum amount of time Configuration Manager agent should wait before it can remove content from the cache in case more space is needed.

 By default this value is 1,440 minutes (24 hours).
 The maximum value for this setting is 10,080 minutes (one week).

 This setting gives you greater control over the client cache on different types of devices.
 You might reduce the value on clients that have small hard drives and don't need to keep existing content before another deployment runs.

 ## Client policy